 Getting back to work is an important part of the healing process.
 Creating a plan of action for making this happen safely not only helps boost the employee's morale, it also saves employers on claims costs.

-Let our return to work specialists help you identify industry-specific modified duty tasks and a return to work policy you can share with your employee.
+Let our Return to Work consulting specialists help you identify industry-specific modified duty tasks and a proactive policy you can share with your employee.

 Offer your injured employee modified duty work shortly after their treatment begins, so they know what to expect along their journey to recovery.